peter-mount/objectstore/README.md

 ## Supported clients

-These are now listed in the [wiki](https://github.com/peter-mount/objectstore/wiki/ClientSupport)
+These are now listed in the [wiki](https://github.com/peter-mount/objectstore/wiki/ClientSupport) but currently common command line tools like aws cli, minio mc & s3cmd are supported as is s3fs fuse filesystem

-## ToDo
-* Add authentication
-* Add ACL control

 ## Similar notable projects
 - https://github.com/johannesboyne/gofakes3 also written in Go & where I started this from